If you are researching cross-border payments to pay employees internationally, congratulations!

 How can you simplify global payment processing?

-Just the thought of making cross border and cross-currency payments can make an accountant break into a sweat!
+The thought of making cross-currency and cross-border payments can make an accountant sweat!

 It is a complex process full of country-specific regulations.
 Ultimately, the goal is to pay employees correctly and on time.
-And given the intricacies of making global payments, it is important to fully understand the associated challenges.
+And given the intricacies of making global payments, it is important to understand the associated challenges fully.

 There are several challenges to navigate

-But, as with every challenge, there are potential solutions.
+But, as with every challenge that cross-border transactions present, there are potential solutions for payment methods.

 Are you weighing up whether this is a viable option for your business?
 Here are a few obstacles to consider when handling international payments.